neve-linux/neveports/Packaging.md

 like `foo = value`.
 Functions are defined like `def function(): ...`.

-All template-global variables and functions that do not start with an underscore must be recognized by `cbuild`, i.e. variables must be one of the below, and functions must be one of the known hooks that are permitted in templates.
+All template-global variables and functions that do not start with an underscore must be recognized by `nbuild`, i.e. variables must be one of the below, and functions must be one of the known hooks that are permitted in templates.
 If you need to create e.g. custom helper functions that are specific to the template or variables that are used in expansion